google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 CredibilityLetters from well-known professors or professionals carry significant weight.

-SpecificityDetailed examples of achievements and skills.
+SpecificityDetailed examples of accomplishments and skills.

 RelevanceDirect experience working with the applicant in a relevant academic or research setting.